 The year was 1966.

 We had moved back to Germany from Canada the year before (see previous instalment for details, if you missed it.
 Click HERE).
 During the week, living on the base, I was just another Canadian “Army Brat”.
 Weekends with my grandparents and other relatives transformed me back into a German girl.
-For Easter break (2 weeks), we took a road trip to Tyrol, Austria, where my aunt Gisela (mother’s younger sister) and uncle Oswald owned a hotel and café in the ski resort town of Mayrhofen.
+For Easter break (2 weeks), we took a road trip to Tyrol, Austria, where my aunt and uncle owned a hotel and café in the ski resort town of Mayrhofen.
 Thus began our European travel adventures…

 Main sources for music at that time were British Forces Radio, Radio Caroline (A British Pirate Radio station, just like the movie), Radio Luxemburg (broadcasting in 4 languages – English at night), German radio and TV.
 In April, The Beatles and The Rolling Stones were duking it out on the charts, as usual: